avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 - `validationID` identifies the validator for the message
 - `registered` is a boolean representing the status of the `validationID`.
 If true, the `validationID` corresponds to a validator in the current validator set.
 If false, the `validationID` does not correspond to a validator in the current validator set, and never will in the future.

-#### `SubnetValidatorWeightMessage`
+#### `L1ValidatorWeightMessage`

-The P-Chain can consume a `SubnetValidatorWeightMessage` through a `SetL1ValidatorWeightTx` to update the weight of an existing validator.
-The P-Chain can also produce a `SubnetValidatorWeightMessage` for consumers to verify that the validator weight update has been effectuated.
+The P-Chain can consume a `L1ValidatorWeightMessage` through a `SetL1ValidatorWeightTx` to update the weight of an existing validator.
+The P-Chain can also produce a `L1ValidatorWeightMessage` for consumers to verify that the validator weight update has been effectuated.

-The `SubnetValidatorWeightMessage` is specified as an `AddressedCall` with the following payload.
+The `L1ValidatorWeightMessage` is specified as an `AddressedCall` with the following payload.
 When sent from the P-Chain, the `sourceChainID` is set to the P-Chain ID, and the `sourceAddress` is set to an empty byte array.

 |          Field |       Type |     Size |
 | -------------: | ---------: | -------: |